Sunnyside, Calgary: Geography

 Sunnyside is bounded by Centre Street on the east and by 10th Street NW on the west.
 On the north Sunnyside is bounded by McHugh Bluff and on the south by the Bow River.

 Major roads that pass through Sunnyside include 10th Street NW (North-South Traffic) and Memorial Drive (East-West Traffic).
 Most of the traffic on these major roads is either entering or exiting the downtown and not generated by the community itself.
 Consequently, the City of Calgary has taken specific traffic measures such as banning left hand turns for southbound 10th Street traffic in the morning and banning right hand turns onto most streets for westbound Memorial Drive in the afternoon.
 The main artery within the neighbourhood is 2nd Avenue NW.

 Sunnyside, like the communities of Eau Claire, Chinatown, East Village and Inglewood, sits on the flood plain of the Bow River.
 Infrastructure is in place to mitigate flooding in Sunnyside but the risk of flood damage remains.
 A berm along Memorial Drive and the Bearspaw Dam upstream provide some protection but proved not enough in June 2013.
-The berm was breached in two areas and the Bearspaw Dam was too far upstream and the reservoir storage capacity too small to prevent this large flood.
+The berm was over topped in two areas and the Bearspaw Dam reservoir storage capacity was too small to prevent this large flood.

 In 1932, Sunnyside experienced widespread flooding.

 In June 2005 when exceptionally heavy rainfalls combined with the regular rise in the Bow River caused by snow melting in the mountains.
 Storm sewer outflows were closed off to prevent the Bow River from flooding the neighbourhood, leaving the heavy rainfall to collect in the neighbourhood.
 The result were some basement flooding and parts of Memorial Drive being closed to traffic.

 In March 2009, a similar incident occurred when heavy wet snow that fell overnight melted quickly during the day.
-With the outflows once again closed off, this time to prevent flow in from the Bow River that could occur from winter ice dams, the water flowing down from Rosedale quickly accumulated in Sunnyside.
+With the outflows once again closed off, this time to prevent flow in from the Bow River that could occur from winter ice dams, the water flowing down from upper plateau communities quickly accumulated in Sunnyside.
 Several homes on 1 Ave NW between 5A Street NW and 6 Street NW experienced basement flooding.

 On June 20 to 24 2013, Sunnyside was impacted by the 2013 Alberta floods.
 Three factors contributed to the flooding: